History of York: Medieval

 Following the Norman Conquest of 1066, York was substantially damaged by the punitive harrying of the north (1069) launched by William the Conqueror in response to regional revolt.
 Two castles were erected in the city on either side of the River Ouse.
 In time York became an important urban centre as the administrative centre of the county of Yorkshire, as the seat of an archbishop, and at times in the later 13th and 14th centuries as an alternative seat of royal government.
 It was an important trading centre.
 Several religious houses were founded following the Conquest, including St Mary's Abbey and Holy Trinity Priory.
 The city as a possession of the crown also came to house a substantial Jewish community under the protection of the sheriff.

 On 16 March 1190 a mob of townsfolk forced the Jews in York to flee into the castle keep (later replaced by Clifford's Tower), which was under the control of the sheriff.
 The castle was set on fire and the Jews were massacred.
 It is likely that various local magnates who were debtors of the Jews helped instigate this massacre or, at least, did nothing to prevent it.
 It came during a time of widespread attacks against Jews in Britain.
 The Jewish community in York did recover after the massacre and a Jewish presence remained in York until the expulsion of Jews from England in 1290.

-As a northern city, York soon became vulnerable to attacks and raids from Scotland after England's loss in the Battle of Bannockburn in 1314.
-Its worst fear came to be in 1319 when a hastily assembled citizen army of 3000 men, made up of an odd mixture, including monks, marched out of the city to protect the Vale of York, but were totally annihilated by the much stronger Scottish forces.
-York's mayor, Nicholas Flemyng who lead it was among them, the only city mayor ever killed in action.
-Three years later, the suburbs of the city were heavily raided during The Great Raid of 1322, and went on until a truce was agreed with Robert the Bruce at a great council held at Bishopthorpe in 1323.